Episode 8 – Naval Experiences

 Rena:

-I named my podcast after a passage from the, a man in the arena speech.
+She named her book daring greatly after a theater Roosevelt’s man in the arena speech.
+And that’s what I named my podcast after a passage from the, a man in the arena speech.
 So yes we have that affinity and and yes, I do love her and I great.
 And I agree with you just prep great insights from her research and just pragmatic, actionable tips, advice, learnings, wisdom, just just a huge fan.
 So, and, and so I agree with you, and also, you know, you mentioned PRS, a P RSA has lots of great live and on demand webcast online events and communities and publications that are extremely helpful in keeping us abreast of modern communications strategies and best practices.
 I would also add to the list or I list here.
 Are you familiar with Jenny Dietrich, spin sucks.
 Daily blog for PR and marketing pros

 Theresa: